-As an instructor, one of my responsibilities is to help create a safe learning environment for my students.
+As an instructor, one of my responsibilities is to help create a safe learning environment for my students and for the campus as a whole.
 Under Title IX as a member of the college community, I have the responsibility to report any instances of sexual harassment, sexual or domestic violence, and/or other forms of prohibited discrimination about which I become aware.
 If you would like to share information of that nature to a confidential counseling employee who does not have this reporting responsibility, please let me know and I can get you in contact with them.